dhruvd22/codex_lab/projectplanner/README.md

 ## Architecture summary
 Multi-agent workflow with a deterministic Planner -> Decomposer -> Reviewer graph, orchestrated in code rather than loose chat loops.
 FastAPI serves the API, the Next.js UI wraps the review and edit surface, SQLite powers local storage, and you can plug in Postgres + pgvector for embeddings when you need scale.
 Deterministic graph execution combined with durable orchestration keeps outputs stable and avoids flaky "agent chatter."

+The module now ships with a built-in observability layer.
+Every Agent, API surface, and storage hop emits structured logs that are collected into an interactive UI dashboard and a `/observability` API snapshot so you can spot latency regressions or unhealthy modules before shipping changes.

 ## Install & Run
 1. Clone the repo, create a virtual environment, and install the API module.
    ```bash